Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 ## Why is it called false color?

-**True color** is the name given to images that represents natural colors - it's all the colors a human eye can see ranging from ~400-700 nm.
+To learn what false color is, we first have to learn about true color. **True color** is the name given to images that represent natural colors - all the colors a human eye can see ranging from ~400-700 nm.
 We can't see electromagnatic waves that have a lower or higher wavelength.

 Due to technological contraints and a focus on usability, earlier satellites' instruments usually didn't bother sampling all color bands, instead receiving other wavelengths that are more important for research such as different infrared bands.